 This course samples literary works from different historical periods with an emphasis on the fundamental elements of literature and methods of reading.
 Discussion topics include the genres of literature and their conventions, the tools authors use to create meaning and effect, the ways readers can interpret and respond to texts, and the role of imaginative literature in shaping culture.
-(Prerequisites: ENG 101 and 102; Concurrent enrollment in ENG 102 is acceptable).
-(3 credits)
+(Prerequisites: ENG 101 and 102 (4 credits)